gnzsnz/gonzalosaenz.com/content/git basic workflow.md

 git init gonzalosaenz.com
 ```

 This will create an empty local repository.
-You can create and edit files in the local repository with your favorite text editor. once you create files, they can be add those files to your git repository within
+You can create and edit files in the local repository with your favorite text editor.
+Once you create files, they can be added your git repository within

 ```shell
 git add .